 For mature adults and

-seniors weight training helps prevent muscle and connective tissue
+seniors weight training helps prevent muscle, bone and connective tissue

 degeneration, it’s never too late to reboot the regeneration process.